Stay at home and arrange a test if you have ANY of the symptoms associated with coronavirus:

 - Avoid close contact with people who are unwell.

-How the Trust responded to the Coronavirus pandemic
+How the Trust responded to the first wave of the Coronavirus pandemic

 This video includes the changes we made at our hospitals to keep patients, families, staff and our community safe.